 A reader asks:

-I am taking St. John’s wort for depression.
-One of the well-known side effects is photosensitivity.
-Is this a concern when using a light therapy unit such as the northern Light Technologies BOXelite OS or other models that filter out UV radiation?
+I am taking St. John’s Wort for depression.
+One of its well-known side effects is photosensitivity.
+Is this a concern when using a light therapy unit such as the Northern Light Technologies BOXelite OS or other 10,000 lux models that filter out UV radiation?